 There are so many alternatives.
 Do your own research.
-Be very careful who’s advice you take on what you should do.
+Be very careful whose advice you take on what you should do.

 Orange is the New Pink!

-“Breast Cancer Awareness Month” should be renamed “Breast Cancer Prevention Month” every October!
+“Breast Cancer Awareness Month” should be renamed “Breast Cancer Prevention Month”.

-2. Joel Fuhrman, M.D.‘s fantastic argument as to why supporting the pink campaigns (including KFC’s epic offering of pink buckets of fried chicken) will not provide protection against breast cancer the way a health-promoting, disease-fighting diet can: http://bit.ly/1yLdHXy
+John Robbins and Joel Fuhrman, M.D.’s fantastic argument as to why supporting the pink campaigns (including KFC’s epic offering of pink buckets of fried chicken) will not provide protection against breast cancer the way a health-promoting, disease-fighting diet can.

 Ways to Reduce Cancer Risk:

-—>Maintain a healthy body weight by eating a nutrient-dense, calorie-poor diet and exercising regularly.
+—>Maintain a healthy body weight by eating a nutrient-dense diet and exercising regularly.

-—>Make at least half of your plate/diet/day be filled with colorful fruits and vegetables.
+—>Make at least half of your plate filled with colorful fruits and vegetables.
 Eat a minimum of 7 servings of fruits and vegetables a day.

 —>Eat a whole food, plant-based diet to get a continuous flow of cancer-fighting phytochemicals and fiber running through your GI tract and promoting immune health.